svetlana-mel/shaders-hw/README.md

 # Simple shaders on python

-Realisation of 2 shaders using [taichi lib](https://www.taichi-lang.org/).
+Implementation of 2 shaders using [taichi lib](https://www.taichi-lang.org/).

 ## How to launch
 1. `git clone <repo>`